-Tip or Ring Ground Detector
+Ring Ground Detector

-In the ground key or ground start applications, a common-mode current detector is used to indicate that either a tip or ring ground has occurred (ground key) or an off-hook has occurred (ground start).
+In the ground start application, a common-mode current detector is used to indicate that an off-hook has occurred.
 The detection threshold is set by connecting a resistor from ICM to ground.

 2350/RICM ($k\Omega$) = ITH (mA)